EEN421/EEN421.github.io/_posts/2024-08-27-Push-IoCs-with-PowerShell-via-API.md

 <br/>
 <br/>

-# Application Authentication & Authorization
+# Configure Application Authentication & Authorization

 We need to create an application key (secret).